-Dr Matteo Garavoglia is Research Associate at both the Centre for International Studies and the Department of Politics and International Relations at the University of Oxford as well as a Guest Lecturer at the Hertie School of Governance in Berlin.
-He is also Senior Fellow and Director of the European Public Sphere Project: a multi-annual research effort engaging top-level movers and shakers from politics, business and media to develop actionable and policy-oriented proposals aimed at nurturing a pan-European public sphere.
+Dr Matteo Garavoglia is Research Associate at the Centre for International Studies and at the Department of Politics and International Relations at the University of Oxford.
+He is also Adjunct Professor at the Hertie School of Governance in Berlin and Senior Fellow and Director of the European Public Sphere Project: a multi-annual research effort engaging top-level movers and shakers from the worlds of politics, business and media with the aim of developing actionable policy-oriented proposals to contribute to the Europeanisation of national public spheres.

 Previously, Matteo was the Italy Program Fellow at the Brookings Institution’s Centre on the United States and Europe (Foreign Policy Program).
 He also served as Adjunct Professor at Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS), as Research Fellow at the Centre d’Etudes Européennes de Sciences Po in Paris, as Research Assistant at the London School of Economics and Political Science (LSE) and as a contributor to an Italian boutique geostrategic consultancy company.

 Matteo has been teaching or has been invited as guest speaker and lecturer at, amongst others, Harvard University, Princeton University, Columbia University and Georgetown University.
 His work has been published in or quoted by, amongst others, the Edmund A. Walsh School of Foreign Service, the National Interest, the Atlantic, Voice of America, ABC News, NBC News, National Public Radio, Chine Global Television Network, Bloomberg, Fortune, the Washington Post, Al Jazeera, Politico, CNN, Foreign Policy and Foreign Affairs.